bubblybooblay/gatsby-starter-novela/content/posts/2020-01-01-my-first-post-using-novela-by-narative/index.md

 ---
-title: How to Set Up Novela Starter Theme
+title: How to Host Your Website for FREE
 author: Cindy S
 date: '2020-05-16'
 excerpt: Rebranding and the likes.
 hero: ./images/hero.jpg
 ---
+In this post, I will detail the steps I took to host my website for free using Netlify.

 ## 1. Sign up for GitHub and Netlify

 If you haven't.